Skip to main content

 Treating small kidney stones

-Small kidney stones may cause pain until you pass them, which usually takes 1 or 2 days.
+Small kidney stones may cause pain until you pass them, which can take a few weeks.

 A GP may recommend a non-steroidal anti-inflammatory drug (NSAIDs) to help with pain.